bommra/swing-trader/README.md

   This module calculates the var at hand and compares returns with s&p 500 to keep track of the portfolio.

 4) installers
-   This is to install the ta-lib technical analysis library in google cportfolio_managerportfolio_managerollab
+   This is to install the ta-lib technical analysis library in google collab

 5) dataloaders
    This module downloads data from yahoo finance etc.